PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 ownership or measurable scan/allocation cost, and characterize its behavior before production changes.
 Continue with coherent commits and pushes only; do not create or update a pull request.

+## Cross-group diagnostic-ledger characterization checkpoint

+The first implementation removes repeated history scans inside one pass group, but an ordinary diagnostics list must still be scanned once at the start of every group.
+That safe fallback is required for arbitrary caller-owned lists, which may have changed between calls.
+Production is different:
+`ConversionSession` owns one diagnostics object for the complete conversion and only appends through the pass runner or `record_diagnostic()`.

+A new strict expected-failure contract requires the Session-owned object to retain its ModelIR-pass event count, maximum group, and per-pass invocation counts across group calls.
+The fixture deliberately performs slice assignment first, proving that arbitrary list mutation invalidates the ledger and causes exactly one lazy rebuild.
+Two subsequent groups must reuse the rebuilt state while preserving sequences `2, 3`, invocations `2, 3`, and groups `5, 6`.

+No production source changed.
+At implementation, introduce a private list-compatible diagnostic ledger owned only by `ConversionSession`.
+Normal append/extend/insert operations may update valid counters incrementally;
+replacement or removal operations must invalidate them.
+Arbitrary external lists passed to `run_model_ir_pass_group()` must retain the existing one-scan fallback.
+Do not expose the internal type through the public core API.